irahbt/the-groundnut-table/README.md

 -	Animation is used on the homepage to provide a slow-reveal effect
 -	The navbar collapses on smaller screen sizes to conserve screen real estate
 -	Parallax scrolling effect is used on background images to deliver a unified experience to users
--	Parallex is only supported on desktop devices, to compensate for this, media queries were used to position the background image on smaller devices such as tablets and mobile phones.
+-	Parallax is only supported on desktop devices, to compensate for this, media queries were used to position the background image on smaller devices such as tablets and mobile phones.
 -	The addition of Smooth Scrolling gives the impression of seamlessness

 ### Features Left to Implement
 - Currently, the collapsed navbar on smaller screens remains on the screen after a link has taken the user to their selected destination, this mean the user has to press the burger icon twice which is bad UX.
-We would like to implement a feature that collapses the navbar list automatically once the user has reached the targeted href
+I would like to implement a feature that collapses the navbar list automatically once the user has reached the targeted href
-- We would like to provide feedback once the submit button has been activated on the form for seats, to re-assure users that their request has been acknowledged
+- I would like to provide feedback once the submit button has been activated on the form for seats, to re-assure users that their request has been acknowledged
-- In the future, we would like to include a “Sign-up for the Newsletter” check-box on the Seats form that would provide customers with information regarding events
+- In the future, I would like to include a “Sign-up for the Newsletter” check-box on the Seats form that would provide customers with information regarding events

 ## Technologies Used